SOC 100 INTRODUCTION TO SOCIOLOGY

 Prerequisite: SOC 100.
 Crime, its nature, variation, and causation; social responses to crime; methods of crime prevention, punishment, and treatment of offenders.
 Theoretical perspectives and controversies are presented in social and historical context.
-Offered Every Semester.
+Offered occasionally.

 SOC 381 SOCIOLOGY OF VIOLENCE

 Prerequisite: SOC 100.
 An analysis of various manifestations of violence.
 Theories of violence will be presented, as well as investigation into such specific topics as child abuse, battered spouses, rape, violence in schools, and collective violence; programs which deal with violence.
 Offered occasionally.